 No Mortgage Insurance/PMI

 VA home loans do not require that you pay PMI/MIP (Mortgage Insurance) in your mortgage payment.
 Other low down payment programs require that you pay a monthly fee called mortgage insurance.
 This fee is included in the mortgage payment.
-Because the VA loan does not require mortgage insurance, you will receive a lower total payment than other Government backed loan programs.
-In some cases a VA loan can be hundreds of dollars less than a comparable loan program.
-When comparing different loan programs, be sure to ask about mortgage insurance and how it effects your mortgage payment.
+Because the VA loan does not require mortgage insurance, you will receive a lower total payment than other Government-backed loan programs.
+In some cases, a VA loan can be hundreds of dollars less than a comparable loan program.
+When comparing different loan programs, be sure to ask about mortgage insurance and how it affects your mortgage payment.
 An FHA loan would require that you pay the mortgage insurance monthly for the life of the loan even if you have twenty percent to put down.

 Low Interest Rates

-Another great benefit of VA home loans are the interest rates offered.
+Another great benefit of VA home loans is the interest rates offered.
 VA has interest rates comparable to FHA, another low down payment program.
 The interest rates are typically lower than average market rates and allow the Veteran to obtain the best loan terms possible.
 By eliminating the risk involved in lending with the VA guarantee, the bank can offer the best possible interest rate.

 No Money Down / No Down Payment Required

 A VA Loan does not require a down payment.
 VA allows for 100% financing of the purchase price plus financing of the VA funding fee.
 I am a big believer in less money down due to the lower interest rates offered today.
-For many home buyers, the money used for a down payment is all of the savings they have.
+For many homebuyers, the money used for a down payment is all of the savings they have.
 That money could be used for home repairs, utility costs, or other unexpected housing expenses.
 Many first time home buyers end up with a repair expense after moving in.
 The home inspector and appraiser do the best that they can to find items that need repair but some things do get missed.
 If you move in and find something that requires repair, will you have enough to fix it?
 VA also allows closing costs to be paid by the seller.
-This can be negotiated in the sales contract and in some cases a Veteran would need nothing out of pocket at closing.
+This can be negotiated in the sales contract and in some cases, a Veteran would need nothing out of pocket at closing.

-Damaged Credit OK
+Damaged Credit Okay

 VA loans do not require perfect credit.
 VA is a program that allows minor blemishes on the credit report.
 VA will allow open collections and even recent late payments in some cases.
 Every credit situation is different and there are many factors that play a role in approving an applicant but compared to other loan programs, VA is an easier program to be approved for.
 Start a free credit consultation and find out if your credit qualifies.